Yahya123-hub/E2E-Testing-With-Cypress/README.md

 📋 Overview

-This repository contains Cypress end-to-end (E2E) tests specifically built for my Final Year Project (FYP) to validate dynamic UI interactions.
+This repository contains Cypress end-to-end (E2E) tests script specifically built for my Final Year Project (FYP) which is an AI powered low code no code platform.
+The script validates the dynamic UI interactions.
 The tests cover:
 🖱️ Dragging and Dropping components across the layout ✏️ Editing component properties and updating the UI